 Patients who receive jaw surgery can expect to see many benefits, including

 Drs.
-Duncan, Scharf, Patwardhan, Yang, and Tolstunov are all trained in assessing and treating patients with jaw problems who are in need of surgery.
+Duncan, Scharf, Patwardhan, Tolstunov, Morrow, and Robert are all trained in assessing and treating patients with jaw problems who are in need of surgery.
 We make sure that all of your questions and concerns are addressed prior to your treatment, and provide detailed instructions so that you always know what to expect before and after your procedure.
 The best way to learn about the details of your specific jaw condition is to schedule a consultation at our Van Ness, Stonestown, or West Portal office in San Francisco, CA. We look forward to meeting you and developing a care plan that works for your individual needs!